 You May Like To Read

 In conclusion, Qalqalah is an Arabic term meaning echo or vibration.
-This post covers everything you need to know about the Rules of Qalqalah.
-But if you want to know more about Qalqalah Rules in Arabic, you can always enlist our help!
+This post covers everything you need to know about the Rules and Qalqalah Tajweed.
+But if you want to know more about Qalqalah Rules in Arabic or qalqalah letters meaning in urdu, you can always enlist our help!

 Mishkah Academy has qualified professionals who are fluent in the Arabic language and the method of reading the Quran.
+They are also fluent in English.
+Hence, you can easily learn qalqalah letters in english too.
 Not only can they teach you this in detail, but you can also get Qalqalah worksheets.
 So, if you or your children would like to know more about the letters of Qalqalah in detail, Join our Online Tajweed Course or Quran Recitation Course.